Bradford Industrial Museum: Outside

 The mill's first owner, John Moore, lived at Moorside House with his family until 1887, followed by the later owners of Moorside Mills.
 The house interior is now a museum display, furnished as if the 19th century mill-owners were still living there.
 Gaythorne Row is a row of Victorian back-to-backs.
-It was rebuilt here in 1986, and is now furnished as for mill workers of the 1870s, 1940s and 1970s.
+It was rebuilt here in 1986 and is now furnished as for mill workers of the 1870s, 1940s, and 1970s.

 The Horse Emporium was once the mill's canteen block.
 The displays are arranged on the theme of horse power.
-Among other exhibits there is a heavy-duty British Railways dray, a decorative chaff cutter and a horse fodder measure.
-There is a saddler-at-work display, plus horse brasses, horseshoes and other harness.
+Among other exhibits there is a heavy-duty British Railways dray, a decorative chaff cutter, and a horse fodder measure.
+There is a saddler-at-work display, plus horse brasses, horseshoes, and other harness.
 In a stable there is a blacksmith's workshop and farriery display, complete with many horseshoes, anvils, and metalworking tools.

 Stables

 This building was a 1918 motor car garage.
 The museum kept dray horses in the stables until 2011.
 At one end it contains restored horse-drawn vehicles.
 There is a reproduction of an 1890 garden seat omnibus, with wooden, slatted seats on top, like garden seats.
 These vehicles have not been used in the UK since 1931.
 This reproduction has hydraulic disc brakes for safety.
 There is a brougham, a 19th-century gentleman's light one-horse carriage.
 This design is said to have been named after Lord Chancellor Brougham in the early 19th century.
-There is also a steamer, or Shand Mason steam fire pump of ca.1880.
+There is also a steamer, or Shand Mason steam fire pump of c.1880.
 A team of horses pulled it, and steam powered it, at 250 gallons per minute.
 Firemen could get it ready in 7 minutes.
-It was successful enough for the manufacturers to export it worldwide - for example to the Warsaw Fire Guard - but it was expensive in coal and horses, and was superseded by motor pumps in ca.1900.
+It was successful enough for the manufacturers to export it worldwide – for example to the Warsaw Fire Guard – but it was expensive in coal and horses, and was superseded by motor pumps in c.1900.